Rights and Responsibilities

 - Follow the specific procedures for obtaining reasonable and appropriate accommodations, academic adjustments, and/or auxiliary aids, as outlined in AP 3.46.03 Non-discrimination of Students on the Basis of Disability - Academic Adjustments and Other Accommodations.

 - Maintain the College's academic standards.

-- Request qualifying disability documentation in order to verify eligibility for disability accommodations, academic adjustments, and/or auxiliary aids.
+- Request qualifying disability documentation in order to determine eligibility for disability accommodations, academic adjustments, and/or auxiliary aids requested by the student.

 - Discuss the student's eligibility with diagnosing professionals, given a signed consent from the student.

 - Select from among equally effective/appropriate accommodations, adjustments and/or auxiliary aids in consultation with the student.

 - Deny requests for accommodations, academic adjustments, and/or auxiliary aids (1) when disability documentation does not verify the existence of a disability, or (2) a student is unable to present documentation to establish the need for the requested service(s).

 - Deny requests for accommodations, adjustments, and/or auxiliary aids that are inappropriate, including any that:

 - Constitute a fundamental change or alteration of an essential course element/program standard; or